digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 3. Connect your speaker to the wiring harness and reinstall into the door

-    > now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}
+    > Now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}

     ![Driver door speaker installed](./driver-speaker-installed.jpg)

-    > photo of speaker installed.
+    > Photo of speaker installed.
 Note you can use the original screws, or the new screws and brackets from the new speakers if wanted/needed

 4. reinstall the door card, remembering to reconnect the window winder handle (on manual winding models) or the electronic window panel (on electronic window models)
 5. done